-Stage 2 / Level 5 core module Principles of Assessing Animal Performance changed from Report to Coursework Portfolio.
+Stage 2 / Level 5 core module: Principles of Assessing Animal Performance changed from Report to Coursework Portfolio; The Canine Sector changed to A (100) Group Oral Presentation with Questions, individually marked (was group mark), and Report removed.

 Stage 2 / Level 5 optional modules: Ethics and Welfare changed to A (100) Practical Skills Assessment, and Written Examination removed; Animal Therapy 1 changed to A (100) Oral Presentation with Questions, and In-Class Test removed.